Blog

 Our Back to School Wish List

 This year, more than 100 children will attend area schools while living at our emergency shelter.
+Many parents and children living with us have left behind everything to establish safety.
+Your generous donation of these back-to-school supplies will nurture young lives.

 READ MORE